NewAmazingPVP/AutoUpdatePlugins/README.md

 # AutoUpdatePlugins
-AutoUpdatePlugins is a Spigot/Bungeecord plugin that automates the updating process for any plugin you want!
+AutoUpdatePlugins is a Spigot/Bungeecord/Velocity plugin that automates the updating process for any plugin you want!

 Spigot link: https://www.spigotmc.org/resources/autoupdateplugins.109683/

 # Features
-- Compatible with Minecraft versions 1.8 and higher for both Spigot and Bungeecord, including the latest versions.
+- Compatible with Minecraft versions 1.8 and higher for Spigot, Velocity, and Bungeecord, including the latest versions.

 - Automatically downloads the latest release of Spigotmc.org resource links provided by the user.

 - Configurable update interval in the config.yml file.

 - list.yml file for specifying which plugins to download and their respective links.
+It also allows configuring the plugin jar file name.

 # Planned Features
-- Velocity Support

 - Support for plugin releases on GitHub and Jenkins

 - If you have any suggestions or feature requests, please create a new issue in the project's GitHub repository.